enormandeau/github_tutorial/files/01_revision_control.md

 There are many revision systems and online code hosting services.
 However, Git and GitHub are by far the most used by scientists.
-This means there are tons of online ressources about how to get started and using Git and GitHub, so getting help is easy.
+This means there are tons of online resources on how to get started using Git and GitHub, and so getting help is easy!

 ## Next section

-In the next section, we will discover GitHub, including how to create an account and start a new project, also know as a repository.
+In the next section, we will start exploring GitHub, including how to create an account and start a new project (also known as a repository).

 ### [02 - GitHub](02_github.md)